HYLAND HUNT

 • Environmental Technology Council v.
 EPA, No. 19-1215 (D.C.
 Cir.): As lead counsel, filed petition for review of fee schedule related to manifests for hazardous waste transportation under the Resource Conservation and Recovery Act, resulting in a settlement.

 • Pfizer, Inc. v.
-U.S. Department of Health and Human Services, No. 21-2764 (2d Cir.): Filed an amicus brief in support of Defendants-Appellees on behalf of America’s Health Insurance Plans, arguing that imposing an extratextual “corrupt intent” element on the Anti-Kickback Statute will harm consumers, and that the Anti-Kickback Statute does not impede drug manufacturers from helping to address the problem of high-cost prescription drugs.
+U.S. Department of Health and Human Services, 42 F.4th 67 (2d Cir.
+2022): Filed an amicus brief in support of Defendants-Appellees on behalf of America’s Health Insurance Plans, arguing that imposing an extratextual “corrupt intent” element on the Anti-Kickback Statute will harm consumers, and that the Anti-Kickback Statute does not impede drug manufacturers from helping to address the problem of high-cost prescription drugs.

 • Sanofi-Aventis U.S., LLC v.
-Mylan, Inc., No. 21-3005 (10th Cir.): Filed an amicus brief in support of Defendants-Appellees on behalf of the Pharmaceutical Care Management Association, arguing that pharmacy benefit managers facilitate pro-competitive price competition between drug manufacturers and thereby promote affordable access to prescription drugs.
+Mylan, Inc., 44 F.4th 959 (10th Cir.
+2022): Filed an amicus brief in support of Defendants-Appellees on behalf of the Pharmaceutical Care Management Association, arguing that pharmacy benefit managers facilitate pro-competitive price competition between drug manufacturers and thereby promote affordable access to prescription drugs.

 • In re Grupo Televisa Securities Litigation, No. 21-1499 (2d Cir.): Filed an amicus brief on behalf of institutional investors, arguing in support of Petitioners that a district court order disqualifying counsel for failure to disclose transactions made by a third-party pooled investment vehicle would discourage or prevent institutional investors from serving as lead plaintiffs in securities fraud class actions, contrary to congressional intent.